andydunn101/mdsadiscog/README.md

 ### WireFrames

-All wireframes can be found in the pdf document [mdsadesign.pdf](mdsadesign.pdf)
+All wireframes can be found in the pdf document [/assets/wireframes/mdsadesign.pdf](assets/wireframes/mdsadesign.pdf)

 ## Features